darindeters/DynamicEC2Scaler/README.md

 ## 📝 Customization

 - **Resize Target:** Control the off-hours instance type with the `OffHoursInstanceType` stack parameter (defaults to `t3.medium`).
-- **Schedule:** Default schedule is hardcoded for Pacific Time.
-You can update the EventBridge cron rules if needed.
+- **Schedule:** Default cron expressions target Pacific working hours by converting the desired local times into UTC because `AWS::Events::Rule` does not currently support the `ScheduleExpressionTimezone` property.
+Update the `LambdaScheduleUpTime` and `LambdaScheduleDownTime` parameters to match your timezone or to account for Daylight Saving Time.
 - **Logging:** CloudWatch Log Group is created with 14-day retention.
 Logs show success and error messages per instance.
 - **Savings Reports:** Every scale-down event writes a JSON summary to the provisioned S3 bucket (`SavingsLogBucket`).
 You can change the bucket properties or configure lifecycle rules by editing the CloudFormation template.
 - **Savings Plan Discount:** Choose whether to provide a manual discount percentage (`SavingsPlanDiscountPercent`) or let the stack derive an effective rate from recent Cost Explorer coverage data by setting `SavingsPlanDiscountMode` to `Coverage`.
 Coverage mode uses the `ce:GetSavingsPlansCoverage` API (ensure Cost Explorer is enabled) and averages the last `SavingsPlanCoverageLookbackDays` (30 by default).